How to buy the best Blu-ray playerBack to advice guides

 - 1080p HD picture - The step up in image quality from DVD to Blu-ray is comparable to the difference you would have seen when you originally moved from VHS to DVD.
 If you're a movie buff who wants to watch your films in the best possible quality, than you'll definitely appreciate a Blu-ray player, especially on a larger TV, where you'll be able to see the tiniest details.

 - High definition sound - it's not just about the picture - you can enjoy high quality audio, too.
-To fully benefit from uncompressed audio, ideally you'll connect the Blu-ray player with an HDMI cable to a surround sound system, an A/V receiver and speakers, or a sound bar, rather than listening through the TV's speakers.
+To fully benefit from uncompressed audio, ideally you'll connect the Blu-ray player to a surround sound system, an A/V receiver and speakers, or a sound bar, rather than listening through the TV's speakers.

 - True HD vs 'HD channels' - online streaming services like Netflix, digital TV services such as BBC HD and even satellite services such as Sky TV HD don't broadcast completely uncompressed HD footage.
 Blu-rays give the best quality.

 - 3D film effects at home - not everyone likes 3D but it still has its fair share of fans.
 The best way to enjoy it at home is a magic combination of a 3D TV and glasses, 3D Blu-ray disc and 3D Blu-ray player.

 - No need to stream - unlike online video services, such as Netflix and Now TV, with Blu-ray discs you don't need a fast internet connection and generous data allowance to watch shows and films in high quality.
 Even without fast and reliable broadband, you can enjoy movies at their best.